 - William S. Matthews is a certified financial counselor, real estate broker, home buyer instructor and event planner.
 He has taught financial and real estate classes and workshops to a variety of groups and has counseled young people on creating healthy relationships with money.
 Matthews is also the author of Everything I Needed to Know about Money I Learned from my Broke @$$ Friends.

 - In 28 states, you can still be fired for being LGBT and even putting a picture of your fiancé, spouse or family on your desk can get you fired without recourse.
-Marriage certificates are, also, public record.
+Marriage certificates are, also, public records.

 - It’s not always possible to dissolve domestic partnerships or civil unions into a marriage.

 - Regardless of age, have the money discussion before marriage to “make sure your marriage is a merger and not a buyout”, as William Matthews puts it.
 Share each other’s credit and criminal report.

 - There’s less now that’s completely unique for queer couples to be financially successful, but consideration is whether or not and how to start a family because the cost is typically higher than for straight couples.

 - For many queer couples, filing taxes as a married couple is a new consideration.

 - Queer couples need to do their research and talk with professionals who specialize in dealing with queer couples.